 Any and all exam grade disputes or Scantron confirmations must be performed within one week of the scheduled exam date during office hours.
 Scantron errors are non-negotiable and could result in loss of points.
 This includes form code errors, registry errors, name, and UF ID errors.
 Students may not use graphing or programmable calculators on exams.
-You may use scientific calculators with exponent capability.
+You must use a non-graphing non-programmable scientific calculator on exams (with log, ln, root, and exponent (scientific notation) functions).
+(For example, a TI-30X IIS is an acceptable calculator.)
+Be sure to also bring pencils and your UF ID card.
 No other device may be used as a calculator (cell phones, iPods, etc.).
 No spare calculators will be available for use during exams, nor will spare batteries.
+No notes, papers, cell phones, or other electronic devices can be in view during exams.